-The Natural History Museum of Utah is pleased to be open in our new home, the Rio Tinto Center, to serve as the state's new natural history museum building.
-Located in the foothills above Salt Lake City, the building is an accomplishment of the community and will serve to further the Museum's mission; to illuminate the natural world and humans place within it.
+The Natural History Museum of Utah is pleased to be open in our home, the Rio Tinto Center.
+Located in the foothills above Salt Lake City, the building is an accomplishment of the community and will serve to further the Museum's mission: to illuminate the natural world and the place of humans within it.

 The Rio Tinto Center

 The building is immediately recognizable due to the 42,000 square feet of standing seam copper that wraps the exterior of the building.
 The copper, mined from Kennecott Utah Copper's Bingham Canyon Mine located across the Salt Lake Valley from the new Museum site, is installed in horizontal bands of various heights to represent the layered rock formations seen throughout Utah.

 Photos of the Rio Tinto Center are available on the Museum's Facebook page.
 These should be viewable whether or not you use Facebook.

 A Gathering Place

 Visitors enter the Level 1 Foyer to purchase admission and register for events.
 From there, they climb the main staircase, or take an elevator, to emerge in the main lobby area, which we call the Canyon.
 Three-stories high and featuring a collections wall displaying more than 500 objects from the Museum's collection, the Canyon is our central public and gathering space.